 8. Executive Order 13211: Actions That Significantly Affect Energy Supply, Distribution, or Use Compliance With Administrative Procedure Act

-This Final Rule is not subject to Executive Order 13211, “Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use” (66 FR 28355, May 22, 2001) because it is not a significant regulatory action under Executive Order 12866.
-The Final Rule would only have the effect of setting maximum annual disposal volumes and providing a continuing disposal option for dredged material.
-Thus, EPA concluded that this Final Rule is not likely to have any adverse energy effects.
+This proposed Rule is not subject to Executive Order 13211, “Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use” (66 FR 28355 (May 22, 2001)) because it is not a significant regulatory action under Executive Order 12866.
+The proposed Rule would only have the effect of setting maximum annual disposal volumes and providing a continuing disposal option for dredged material.
+Thus, EPA concluded that this proposed Rule is not likely to have any adverse energy effects.

 9. National Technology Transfer Advancement Act

 Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (“NTTAA”), Public Law No. 104-113, 12(d) (15 U.S.C.
 272 note) directs EPA to use voluntary consensus standards in its regulatory activities unless to do so would be inconsistent with applicable law or otherwise impractical.
 Voluntary consensus standards are technical standards (e.g., materials specifications, test methods, sampling procedures, and business practices) that are developed or adopted by voluntary consensus standards bodies.
 The NTTAA directs EPA to provide Congress, through OMB, explanations when the Agency decides not to use available and applicable voluntary consensus standards.
 This proposed Rule does not involve technical standards.
 Therefore, EPA is not considering the use of any voluntary consensus standards.Start List of Subjects